-Springville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Springville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Springville are a mix of both white- and blue-collar jobs.
 Overall, Springville is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Springville who work in office and administrative support (14.74%), sales jobs (9.78%), and teaching (9.32%).

 Also of interest is that Springville has more people living here who work in computers and math than 95% of the places in the US.

-The population of Springville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.30% of adults in Springville have a bachelor's degree or even advanced degree.
+The citizens of Springville are very well educated compared to the average community in the nation: 37.30% of adults in Springville have a bachelor's degree or even advanced degree.

 The per capita income in Springville in 2010 was $20,670, which is middle income relative to Utah, and lower middle income relative to the rest of the US.
 This equates to an annual income of $82,680 for a family of four.
 However, Springville contains both very wealthy and poor people as well.

 Springville is a somewhat ethnically-diverse city.
 The people who call Springville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springville residents report their race to be White, followed by Native American.
 Springville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.48% of the city’s residents.
 Important ancestries of people in Springville include German, Scottish, Irish, and European.